bfeelin/Country-Capital-Exercise/README.md

 You are expected to use:
 • React 17.0.7

+Psuedocode/Notes
-Use .sort to randomize the array
+- Use .sort to randomize the array
-Keep track of selected button via state
+- Keep track of selected button via state
-Keep track of wrongly selected pairs via state
+- eep track of wrongly selected pairs via state
-Compare the button name to the selected button to change the background color handleSetSelected - check if something is selected.
+- Compare the button name to the selected button to change the background color
+- handleSetSelected - check if something is selected.
-   If so, check if pair is correct.
+   - If so, check if pair is correct.
-      If correct, remove it
+      - If correct, remove it
-      If not correct, set background to red else set it as selected & reset wrong pairs if arr.length === 0
+      - If not correct, set background to red else set it as selected & reset wrong pairs
+- if arr.length === 0
    Display Congratulations